Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Bonnet House Museum and Gardens has a history dating back to the early 20th century and is a little oasis amidst the city.

-What makes the Bonnet House one of the great things to do in Fort Lauderdale is in 2008 it was listed as one of the 11 most endangered sites in America.
+What makes the Bonnet House one of the great things to do in Fort Lauderdale is that in 2008, it was listed as one of the 11 most endangered sites in America.

 You can take a self-guided or grounds tour around the estate.
 Expect the museum to take a few hours of your day.
 You want to make sure you have plenty of time to wander around the 35-acre property.